withastro/astro/docs/renderers.md

 If you'd like to add support for another framework, you can build a **renderer** plugin using the same interface as Astro's official renderers.

+## What is a renderer?

+A renderer is an NPM package that has two responsiblities—the first is to _render a component to a static string of HTML_ at build time and the second is to _rehydrate that HTML_ to an interactive component on the client.

+Without getting too much further, it might be helpful to take a look at Astro's built-in [`renderers`](https://github.com/snowpackjs/astro/tree/main/packages/renderers).
+We'll go into more detail in the following sections.

+## Enabling a new renderer

 To enable a new renderer, add the dependency to your project and update the `renderers` array to include it.

 ```diff